- Trades EURUSD breakouts on any time frame

 - Works alongside other trading strategies

 Breakouts as they are called by “chartists” are large directional price movements.
-This EA analyses a number of technical inputs in order to predict when a breakout is about to take place and in which direction.
+This EA analyzes a number of technical inputs in order to predict when a breakout is about to take place and in which direction.
 It then places trades accordingly.

 Why Trade Breakouts?